JamFfm/TFTDisplay/README.md

 -TFT_Hight: Hight of the image displayed in pixel.
 Default is 400

 -TFT_Kettle_ID: The id of the kettle whose tempsensor is shown in the graph.
-The id is in the sequence the kettles are listed beginning with 1
+The kettle id is in the sequence the kettles are listed in "Hardware Settings" beginning with 1

 -TFT_StartscreenOn: whether the CraftBerrPi Logo is shown at the beginning and graph begins at start Steps ("on"), or showing graph at start ("off")

 -TFT_Width: width of the image displayed in pixel.
 Default is 384.
-This shows the x-axis, if you use 380 it is not shown.
+This shows the x-axis, if you use 380 x-axis is not shown.

 # Known Problems

 only for brewing-kettles not for fermentation until now.
 The responce to clicks in the gui may become a little bit delayed.
 Could not fix it until now.
 Help is welcome.
+X-axis is not shown properly at some TFT_Duration values

 # Fixed Problems